Best Wear OS watch 2025

 Most Wear OS watches will last a day at most with features like continuous heart rate active.
 But the massive Galaxy Watch 5 Pro lasts around 40-45 hours with all health sensors and sleep tracking active, and it offers speedy charging.
 The watch has also experienced a massive improvement in health tracking and heart rate data, bringing it more in line with offerings from other contemporary smartwatches.
 Other CPU, display, and GPS improvements make it an appealing watch for athletes.

-As our Galaxy Watch Ultra review explains, the main issue here is that the price may put some people off, especially when the Galaxy Watch 7 is so much cheaper.
-In a comparison between the Galaxy Watch Ultra and Galaxy Watch 5 Pro, we also noted that the vast improvements in CPU, display, health sensors, GPS, and other areas burn through the same 590mAh capacity faster, making it a harder sell to those who still have the Galaxy Watch 5 Pro.
+As our Galaxy Watch Ultra review explains, the expensive price tag may make some think twice about getting it, especially when the Galaxy Watch 7 is so much cheaper.
+In a comparison between the Galaxy Watch Ultra and Galaxy Watch 5 Pro, we also noted that the vast refinements in CPU, display, health sensors, GPS, and other areas burn through the same 590mAh capacity faster, making it a harder sell to those who still have the Galaxy Watch 5 Pro.

-The improvements overall are still reason enough to purchase this watch, and the Galaxy Watch Ultra is an objectively better offering than the Galaxy Watch 7.
-However, the price makes it challenging to recommend outside of a premium pick, and the heaviness of the design may also put people off, depending on personal preference.
+The improvements the Galaxy Watch Ultra has are enough to buy it, and it is an objectively better offering than the Galaxy Watch 7.
+However, the price makes it challenging to recommend outside of a premium pick, and it's also a little on the heavy side for many, depending on personal preference.

 Attribute | Quick look | Score |